 Per Erik Bergh, Secretary

-In 2016 Per Erik was awarded The Royal Norwegian Order of Merit (Knight First Class) in recognition of his outstanding service in the interests of Norway.
-On presenting the award Her Excellency, Ambassador Trine Skymoen, the Norwegian Ambassador to the Republic of South Africa, Botswana and Madagascar emphasized Per Erik’s longstanding contributions as the Honorary Norwegian Consul General to Botswana.
-The Royal Order of Merit, founded by H.M.
-King Olav V in 1985, is awarded to foreigners, Norwegian citizens living overseas and members of the Norwegian or foreign diplomatic services for outstanding service in the interests of Norway.
+In recognition of his outstanding service in the interests of Norway, Per Erik was awarded The Royal Norwegian Order of Merit (Knight First Class) in 2016.
+On presenting the award, the Norwegian Ambassador to the Republic of South Africa, Botswana and Madagascar, Her Excellency Trine Skymoen, emphasized Per Erik’s contributions as the Honorary Norwegian Consul General to Botswana.
+The Royal Order of Merit is awarded to foreigners, Norwegian citizens living overseas, and members of the Norwegian or foreign diplomatic services for outstanding service in the interests of Norway.
+The Ambassador underlined Per Erik’s key role in the field of IUU fishing and fisheries crime, particularly through the establishment of the not-for-profit organization Stop Illegal Fishing.

-“Norway as a fishing nation recognizes the importance of sustainable and well managed fisheries worldwide.
+Her Excellency Trine Skymoen stated that “Norway as a fishing nation recognizes the importance of sustainable and well managed fisheries worldwide.
 We have long assisted developing countries tackle the complex practical challenges involved in deterring and preventing illegal fishing.
-Stop Illegal Fishing has provided an innovative approach as well as real hands on support and advice where it is needed most.
+Stop Illegal Fishing has provided an innovative approach as well as real hands-on support and advice where it is needed most.
 The huge contribution of Per Erik and his colleagues to fighting IUU is recognized and valued by Norway.”

 Recent Posts